Quick Links

 Each university may have additional subject-specific requirements, so applicants should check individual course entry guidelines to ensure eligibility.

 What subjects do you need?
 You need both points and certain subjects to matriculate for CAO (points based) courses.
-The only 2 areas that are requirements for courses or a 3rd language or a Science (apart from the core subjects of Irish, English and Maths) The simplest option that covers almost all courses would be: a 3rd language, a Science and possibly as Business subject along with another subject you enjoy.
+The only 2 areas that are requirements for courses or a 3rd language or a Science (apart from the core subjects of Irish, English and Maths) The simplest option that covers almost all courses would be: a 3rd language, a Science and possibly a Business subject along with another subject you enjoy.
 Use this link to filter the ‘Entry Requirements’ on the left-hand side of the page (for example – Languages, Higher Maths, Science) What subjects are required for which courses?
 Check the 3rd Level Requirements for subjects you are interested in

 A 3rd Language?
 (French/ Spanish/ German)